mypreview/GEO-Top-Bar/docs/installation-via-ftp-client.md

 4. Upload only the extracted GEO Top Bar folder **"mypreview-geo-top-bar"** to your server.
 5. Next log into your WordPress site admin area.
 6. Navigate to **Plugins > Installed Plugins**.
-7. Click on the **Activate** link right below the GEO Top Bar plugin title..
+7. Click on the **Activate** link right below the GEO Top Bar plugin title.